1865 Atlantic hurricane season: Tropical Storm One

 On May 30, a tropical storm in the western Caribbean Sea wrecked a ship named the "Golden Rule", which was sailing from New York to the east coast of Nicaragua.
 The ship first encountered the storm on May 29, reporting high winds and heavy rainfall.
 After the wreck, the crew sailed to a nearby island, where they were rescued by two United States ships after 10 days.
 The winds were estimated at 60 mph, although the entire track of the storm is unknown, HURDAT has done its best to track it.
+Climate researcher Michael Chenoweth proposed the removal of this storm from HURDAT in a 2014 study, noting "Insufficient supporting evidence from other neighboring data sources".

 Tropical Storm Two

 The second known storm of the season was reported near Brownsville, Texas on June 30.
 Its existence is known based on a newspaper report in the New Orleans Times.
 The winds were estimated at 60 mph; however, it is a potentially unreliable estimate due to a lack of significant population providing observations.
 The entire track of the storm is unknown.
 It is possible that a Tropical Depression reported by newspapers 1 day later was the same as this one, except at a lower intensity and wind speed.
+Chenoweth argues that severe weather reported due to this storm was a localized event, not a tropical cyclone.

 Tropical Storm Three

 A ship off the coast of Hatteras, North Carolina sustained damage from a storm on August 20.
 Further ship reports indicated the tropical storm maintained a general northeast track off the North Carolina coastline.
 On August 22 the storm made its closest approach to the state, and while remaining offshore it produced winds of around 45 mph along the coast.
 Around that time, the storm attained peak winds of 70 mph over the ocean.
-On August 23, high waves from the storm left one ship's cargo a complete wreck.
+On August 23, high waves from the storm left one ship's cargo extremely damaged.
 It was last observed on August 24 to the southeast of Nantucket.
+Chenoweth proposed the removal of this storm, noting that evidence instead supports a cold front due to a break in heat wave.